noodlebluedoodle/intro_to_script/README.md

 # intro_to_script
-Introductory Python concepts from IT-140: Introduction to Scripting at SNHU.
+My take on introductory Python concepts from IT-140: Introduction to Scripting at SNHU.